Whitney Nic James

 Thirty-One Prayers for My Husband

-This book, a compilation of prayers, is designed to challenge you to make prayer a priority.
+This book, a compilation of prayers, is designed to challenge you to prioritize prayer.
+Each day there’s a topical scripture and prayer.
+Also included is a page to record your thoughts, feelings, and other prayer requests.
 It’s a great resource to accompany another devotional such as The Power of a Praying Wife.
-Each day there’s a topical scripture and prayer.
-Also included is a page for you to record your thoughts, feelings, and other prayer requests.

 There’s also a Thirty-One Prayers for My Wife version, co-authored by the author and her husband.
 My husband and I completed the books together a few years back.
-I am forever grateful for how our marriage was transformed because of both books.
+I am forever grateful for how both books transformed our marriage.

 The 100 Most Important Bible Verses Every Woman Must Know

-This easy to read devotional is packed with 100 bible verses and 300 topics ranging from joy, family, God’s promises, contentment, and complaining, just to name a few.
+This easy-to-read devotional includes 100 bible verses and 300 topics ranging from joy, family, God’s promises, contentment, and complaining, to name a few.
 It’s ideal for morning or evening devotion time.
 It’s also perfect for women who want to begin or brush up on their Bible verse memorization.

-If you’ve read any of the devotionals I shared let me know.
-Also, if you have any devotional suggestions do share!
+Let me know if you’ve read any of the devotionals I shared.
+Also, if you have any devotional suggestions, do share!
 I’m always looking to add more to my collection.

 Filed Under: Lifestyle, Style Tagged With: mjconsistencychallenge, mjconsistencypays